ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 already holding a lock, but it's progress depends on another one, requiring acquiring the same lock.

+On the other hand, `lock-free` algorithms allow threads to keep the control over CPU and try to progress forward as long as it is possible.
+It is much simpler to reason about your achitecture, concurrency and the general program layout when you know that you don't have to worry whether something that's going to be accessed concurrently has to be syncronised.

+For example, readers can always proceed without any locking at all.
+Writers don't have to wait for readers, just have to make sure that the changes that they apply to the object do not coincide with other writes happen at the same time.

+Such an approach is also much simpler to reason about.
+When we move further to discuss `Atoms`, you'll notice that they make the notion of a conflict by concurrent execution explicit, and provide you with a straightforward way to fix it.

 # Optimistic Concurrency

 Optimistic Concurrency assumes that any __Atomic Operation__ on state can be completed without interfering with others.
 Each and every operation will run without acquiring locks to the resources.
-Before committing the result to the memory, the operation will verify that there was no modification to the resource during the update operation.
+Before committing the result to the memory, the operation will verify that there was no modification to the resource during the update.
 If verification discovers that data was in fact modified meanwhile, the operation will be restarted.

-Main assumption of the Optimistic Concurrency is that resources aren't contended, and retries will be infrequent and in majority of cases will never occur.
+Main assumption of the Optimistic Concurrency is that modifications of the won't be performed simultaneously all the time, and retries will be infrequent and in majority of cases will never occur.
+Read patterns aren't taken into consideration, since in lockless systems they do not require any syncronisation whatsoever.

 Since update operations are allowed to (and eventually will) retry, they have to be both stateless (have no shared state between operations), and